-- 1. Maximum amount for guarantees and endorsements from the Company. - a.
-The aggregate amount of external endorsements/ guarantees of the Company shall not exceed 50% of the net worth on the Company's latest audited financial statements. - b.
-The amount of endorsements/ guarantees for each individual party shall not exceed 40% of the net worth on the Company's latest audited financial statements. - c.
-Comparies in which the Company holds, directly or indirectly, 90% or more of the voting shares can provide endorsements' guarantees for each other with the limit of not exceeding 10% of the Company's net worth on the latest audited financial statements.
-The aforementioned limit is not applicable to endorsements' guarantees between companies in which the Company holds, directly or indirectly, 100% of the voting shares. - d.
-The overall endorsement/ guarantee amounts of the Group provided to external parties shall not exceed 50% of the net worth on the Company's latest audited financial statements. - e.
-The accumulated endorsement/ guarantee amounts of the Group provided to an individual party shall not exceed 40% of the net worth on the Company's fatest audited financial statements.
+- 2. Maximum amount for guarantees and endorsements from Royal Finishing - a.
+The aggregate amount of external endorsements/ guarantees of Royal Finishing shall not exceed 50% of the net worth on Royal Finishing 's latest audited (reviewed) financial statements or the net worth included in the latest Group's consolidated financial statements audited (reviewed) by auditors. - b.
+The aggregate amount of endorsements/ guarantees for each individual party shall not exceed 40% of the net worth on Royal Finishing's latest audited (reviewed) financial statements or the net worth included in the latest Group's consolidated financial statements audited (reviewed) by auditors. - c.
+Companies in which Royal Finishing holds, directly or indirectly, 90% or more of the voting shares can provide endorsements/ guarantees for each other with the limit of not exceeding 10% of Royal Finishings net worth on the latest audited financial statements.
+The aforementioned limit is not applicable to endorsements/ guarantees between companies in which Royal Finishing holds, directly or indirectly, 100% of the voting shares. - (iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NTD100 million or 20% of the capital stock